 Long nanopore sequencing reads deliver enhanced genome assemblies, accurate identification of closely related species, and unambiguous analysis of full-length RNA transcripts from mixed microbial samples.
-Data is provided in real-time, enabling immediate access to results such as species identification, abundance, and antimicrobial resistance.
+Real-time data streaming enables immediate access to results, such as species identification, abundance, and antimicrobial resistance.
 Combining long reads with targeted approaches enables sequencing of informative genes (e.g. 16S rRNA) in their entirety, improving resolution of identification.

 - Resolve complete genomes and plasmids using long reads